Introduction

 Humidity and Temperature

-Fine guitars are made of thin pieces of solid wood that are glued together.
-They are directly affected by humidity and temperature.
+Fine guitars are made of thin pieces of wood that are glued together, and they are directly affected by humidity and temperature.

-Humidity is the amount of water vapor or moisture in the air.
-Temperature affects the amount of moisture that air can hold.
-Both of these factors affect wood because it is naturally "hygroscopic".
-This means that it takes on and gives off water.
+Humidity is the amount of water vapor or moisture in the air; temperature affects the amount of moisture that air can hold.
+Both of these factors affect wood because it is naturally “hygroscopic”, meaning it absorbs and expels water.
 Therein lies the challenge.

 A guitar that absorbs too much moisture, through high humidity, expands and swells.
 This distorts the geometry of the guitar and, consequently, its tone and playability.
-Add high temperature, and humidity can weaken glue joints and even cause them to fail.
+Add high temperature and humidity can weaken glue joints, even causing them to fail.
 With prolonged exposure, the glue under the bridge will weaken, allowing the bridge to pull off.
-Telltale signs of a "wet" guitar:
+Telltale signs of a “wet” guitar are:

 • High action